 At least three examples of previous international development clients you have provided training for and whether any clients were members of the Alliance

-Please send your expression of interest, your contact details and either your website or LinkedIn profile to the Effectiveness & Learning team via email.
+Please send your expression of interest, your contact details and either your CV, details of any website or LinkedIn profile to the Effectiveness & Learning team via email.

 Become a Member